ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 case of IP address changes or granting access to additional IPs.
 This command detects user current IP address automatically if no IP address is provided.

-Secure SSH protocol is used to communicate with cloud instances. `node whitelist` command authorizes SSH public key on all nodes in the cluster if --ssh params is specified.
-Please keep your SSH private keys safe and secure, only share public keys to grant shell access to cloud instances running `avalanchego`.
+Secure SSH protocol is used to communicate with cloud instances. `node whitelist` command authorizes the provided SSH public key on all nodes in the cluster if --ssh params is specified.

 **Usage:**